-How are NHS bank and agency staff part of the solution to ICS workforce problems?
+How can NHS bank and agency staff help solve ICS workforce problems?

 In Human Resource Management textbooks, the concept of a core and flexible workforce has been identified as a key method for developing workforce plans in mature organisations.
 The notion is that there is a core, substantive workforce for business as usual and that a flexible workforce is then used at times of peak demand to safely fill remaining vacancies.
 This model is seen as a strategic, efficient, and effective approach to workforce planning.
 Organisations that use this model of deployment recognise that to maximise this approach, it is essential to value and effectively manage both parts of the workforce.
 The flexible or contingent part of the workforce is not seen as a workforce of last resort or inferior to the substantive workforce, but instead should be seen and treated as valuable members of the team.

 In the NHS, we often see the management of this contingent workforce as a problem to be solved.
 We have been told that it is better for patients and quality of care to have permanent NHS staff that know the work area compared to staff who are unfamiliar with the specific department or working environment.
 There is of course a degree of truth in this.
 Yet in my experience, NHS bank staff and agency locums often cover long-term vacancies for several weeks or months (and in some cases years!) and often work in organisations that they are already very familiar with.
 And, of course, having an insufficient number of staff is of course a far higher risk to patients.